DataDog/integrations-extras/cybersixgill_actionable_alerts/README.md

  path/to/cybersixgill_actionable_alerts/dist/datadog_cybersixgill_actionable_alerts-0.0.1-py3-none-any.whl`.

 ### Configuration
-1. Provide Client Id and Client Secret in Configuration.yaml file which you will get it once you contact info@cybersixgill.com.
+1. Provide Client Id and Client Secret in Configuration.yaml file, once you contact info@cybersixgill.com you will receive a welcome email with access to Cybersixgill developer portal and then creating the client ID and secret there.
 2. Provide the min collection interval in seconds. `min_collection_interval: 3600`

 ### Validation
 1. Verify that [events][12] are generated in your account.

 ## Data Collected

-### Metrics
-cybersixgill_actionable_alerts does not include any metrics.

 ### Service Checks
 See assets/service_checks.json for a list of service checks provided by this integration.